 - 3.1 Surrey County Council is the waste planning authority for the two tier area of Surrey with responsibility for planning for the future management of waste in the county by preparing relevant strategic policies.
-The eleven borough and district councils within Surrey have responsibility for planning other development such as housing and employment as well as helping to ensure that waste is managed in accordance with the Development Plan3 when determining planning applications4. - 3.2 Surrey's location and unique environment (see Figure 1) influence the structure and composition of the economy in terms of the dominant business sectors, the availability of development land and the distribution of the resident population.
+The eleven borough and district councils within Surrey have responsibility for planning other development such as housing and employment as well as helping to ensure that waste is managed in accordance with the Development Plan when determining planning applications. - 3.2 Surrey's location and unique environment (see Figure 1) influence the structure and composition of the economy in terms of the dominant business sectors, the availability of development land and the distribution of the resident population.
 These factors also contribute to the quality of life enjoyed by Surrey's residents.
 In turn, these factors also present opportunities and challenges for future growth and will influence the form and location of new waste development. - 3.3 The 2011 census found there to be some 1.14 million people living in Surrey.
 Estimates for 2017 show an increase in the total population to 1.19 million people.
 While the majority of the county can be classed as rural in nature, there are urban areas located in the north of Surrey, near the boundary with London, and also in the form of the large towns of Guildford, Woking, Reigate/Redhill, Leatherhead, Camberley and Farnham.
-Projected population growth for Surrey over the next two decades, suggests an increase from 1.18 million people to 1.37 million by 2037. - 3.4 There are approximately 483,000 dwelling houses distributed across Surrey with development of a further 86,000 households forecasted between 2015 and 20335. - 3.5 Surrey County Council has a duty to plan for the key aspects of the infrastructure that will be required to support those new homes, which includes additional waste management capacity.
+Projected population growth for Surrey over the next two decades, suggests an increase from 1.18 million people to 1.37 million by 2037. - 3.4 There are approximately 483,000 dwelling houses distributed across Surrey with development of a further 86,000 households forecasted between 2015 and 2033. - 3.5 Surrey County Council has a duty to plan for the key aspects of the infrastructure that will be required to support those new homes, which includes additional waste management capacity.
 Waste management is a key component of a modern economy.
-All businesses depend on the efficient management of their waste and the waste management sector itself will generate employment and add value to the local economy.
+All businesses depend on the efficient management of their waste and the waste management sector itself will generate employment and add value to the local economy. - 3.6 The strategic road network, comprising motorways and trunk roads, has evolved principally to serve London, with several nationally important routes passing through the county, including the M3, M23, M25 and the A3.
+This means that waste arising in one area of the county can easily be transported to another area for management.
+Some waste is also transported into Surrey from neighbouring areas for management and similarly, some waste arising in Surrey is managed beyond the county boundaries.

-3 This includes in accordance with the Waste Hierarchy (See Appendix A of National Planning Policy for Waste.
+&lt;sup>3 This includes in accordance with the Waste Hierarchy (See Appendix A of National Planning Policy for Waste.
 The waste hierarchy expects waste to be managed in the following order of preference: Prepared for reuse; Recycled and/or composted; Recovered in ways other than recycling/composting; and, finally, Disposed).
-4 See paragraph 8 of National Planning Policy for Waste and Planning Practice Guidance para ref.: ID 28-010-20141016
+See paragraph 8 of National Planning Policy for Waste and Planning Practice Guidance para ref.: ID 28-010-20141016

-5 MHLG 2014 based household projections in England, 2014 to 2039
+&lt;sup>5 MHLG 2014 based household projections in England, 2014 to 2039